 The information in this article applies to:

 I know that I can use lighting to produce realistic 3D views of my work, but I'm not sure where to begin.
-Can you suggest some tips for working with light sources?
+Can you suggest some tips for working with lighting?

-In Chief Architect, you can use light sources to help produce dramatic, photo-realistic 3D views of your model.
-To do so effectively though, takes an understanding of the different types of light sources available in the program, as well as a bit of practice.
+In Chief Architect, you can use lighting to help produce dramatic, photo-realistic 3D views of your model.
+To do so effectively though, takes an understanding of how light is generated in the program, the types of light, as well as a bit of practice.

-There are two types of light sources in Chief Architect:
+There are also two types of light source, each of which generates light in a different way:

 Lets now take look at how adjusting some of these values affect the light in a basic 20' x 30' structure.